Last updated: 05 December 2023

-It’s an incredibly valuable feature to leverage, as it means you can set up a fully intelligent chatbot in just a few clicks.
+It’s an incredibly powerful feature to leverage, as it means you can set up a fully intelligent chatbot in just a few clicks.

-Below, we go through each step required to set a content search chatbot.
+Below, we go through each step required to set up semantic search.

 Step 1: Activate semantic search

-To do so, head over to Settings → Semantic search.
-Click Activate.
+To activate semantic search, head over to Settings → Semantic search and flick the feature on.